 In a competitive job market, it almost always pays to earn a college degree.
 Not only can a college degree help improve one's job prospects, but it can lead to higher wages, too.

-According to a recent report from College Measures, a partnership between the American Institutes for Research and Matrix Knowledge Group, associate degrees in particular may be a better investment than many realize.
-After analyzing wage and education data from five states, College Measures found that Associate degree-holders often earn more than Bachelor's degree-holders in the early years of their career.
+According to a report from College Measures, a partnership between the American Institutes for Research and Matrix Knowledge Group, associate degrees in particular may be a better investment than many realize.
+After analyzing wage and education data from five states, College Measures found that associate degree-holders often earn more than bachelor's degree-holders in the early years of their career.
 Furthermore, a recent study from Georgetown University's Center on Education and the Workforce showed that 30 percent of Americans with an associate degree are now earning more than their four-year degree-holding peers.